Viscous Drude weight of dual Bose and Fermi gases in one dimension

 for $z\to0$,

 for $a\to-\infty$, and

 for $a\to-0$ as quantitatively determined in Figs.~\ref{fig:drude_high-T}--\ref{fig:regular_weak-fermi}.
-Our findings are consistent with the divergent bulk viscosity at zero frequency for integrable systems~\cite{Matveev:2017} as well as with the vanishing bulk viscosity at any frequency for conformal systems~\cite{Son:2007,Taylor:2010}, but do not corroborate the argument for finite bulk viscosity in spite of integrability~\cite{Maki:preprint}.
+Our findings are consistent with the divergent bulk viscosity at zero frequency for integrable systems~\cite{Matveev:2017} as well as with the vanishing bulk viscosity at any frequency for conformal systems~\cite{Son:2007,Taylor:2010}, but do not corroborate the argument in Ref.~\cite{Maki:preprint} for finite bulk viscosity in spite of integrability.

 Finally, we note that the frequency-dependent complex bulk viscosity can be extracted experimentally with ultracold atoms by modulating the scattering length periodically as $a(t)=a+\delta a\sin(\omega t)$.
-Here, the linear response theory predicts that the contact density responds according to
+Here the linear-response theory predicts that the contact density responds according to

 as well as the energy density and the entropy density produced at the rates of

 with $\C_\mathrm{eq}[a]$ being the equilibrium contact density for the scattering length $a$~\cite{Fujii:2018,Nishida:2019}.
 Therefore, by measuring the contact, energy, or entropy density under the periodic modulation of the scattering length, it is possible to extract the contact-contact response function and thus the frequency-dependent complex bulk viscosity via Eq.~(\ref{eq:kubo}) with $R_{\Pi\Pi}(w)=R_{\C\C}(w)/(ma)^2$.
 In particular, the hydrodynamic entropy production rate is obtained at low frequency $\omega\to0$,